powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 ### Network hypothesis

 **powsybl-network-hypothesis**
 This module provides components in order to model network hypotheses.
+Basic hypothesis are modification tasks, available in **powsybl-core**.
+More complex modification tasks are implemented here.

 ## Simulators